| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 single: exposed chart object (most common)

-First expression evaluated before initialization, exposed object window
+First expression evaluated with exposed objects window and echarts

 Second is evaluated with exposed object opts.

-Third is evaluated with exposed chart object after opts set.
+Third is evaluated with exposed chart object after initialization with opts already set.

 Built-in plugins